-Advanced Technology Laboratory Skills Development
+GS-BS-4105 Advanced Technology Laboratory Skills Development

 In this course, students directly experience what goes on in an Advanced Technology Core laboratory where they engage in a skill development activity.
 Each participating skill development activity consists of a combination of lectures and lab exposures.
-The content of the
+The content of the skill development activity focuses on the expertise of the Core and exposes the student to a particular state-of-the-art method providing theory and practical application with specific demonstration of the method(s) covered in lecture.

-Ethics in the Conduct of Research 1

-This course is the first of a three-part ethics symposium to provide students training in the responsible conduct of research.
-Sessions in part 1 will involve students in discussion and case study about data management, scientific misconduct, authorship, rigor & reproducibility, and issues surrounding ethical treatments of animals in research.
+Ethics in the Conduct of Research 1 This course is the first of a three-part ethics symposium to provide students training in the responsible conduct of research.
+Sessions in part 1 will involve students in discussion and case study about data management, scientific misconduct, authorship, and rigor & reproducibility.

-Ethics in the Conduct of Research 2

-This course is the second of a three-part ethics symposium to provide students training in the responsible conduct of research.
+Ethics in the Conduct of Research 2 This course is the second of a three-part ethics symposium to provide students training in the responsible conduct of research.
 Sessions in part 2 will involve students in discussion and case study about issues surrounding ethical treatments of animals in research, research misconduct, and funding of scientific research.
 Prerequisite: Admission to the MS program in Biomedical Sciences